Water Resources

 Water Supply Planning

 Section 373.701, F.S., declares the state’s policy to promote the availability of sufficient water for all existing and future reasonable-beneficial uses and natural systems.
-The District implements this policy through cooperative, interrelated initiatives, and programs focused on the water resources of Northwest Florida.
+The District implements this policy through cooperative, interrelated initiatives, and programs focused on the water resources of northwest Florida.
 Among these are water resource development, water supply development assistance, regional water supply planning, regulation of wells and consumptive uses, and development of MFLs.

-The Northwest Florida Water Management District is divided into seven regions for the purpose of evaluating current and anticipated water supply needs.
+The District is divided into seven regions for the purpose of evaluating current and anticipated water supply needs.
 Regional Water Supply Plans are developed for regions where existing sources of water are considered inadequate for meeting water demands over a 20-year planning horizon while also sustaining water resources and natural systems.
 These plans include water resource and water supply development components with supporting data and analysis and they identify priority projects and funding strategies.

 Funding Programs